 - The ‘terms’ (length of the term deposit) available

 - How easy it is to open and withdraw from

 - Whether early withdrawals come with penalties or fees

-No matter who you end up choosing, make sure you compare the options available to you.
-And, as always, read the product disclosure statement (PDS) before opening a term deposit so you’re aware of what you’re signing up for!
+No matter who you end up choosing, consider starting by comparing the options available to you.
+And, as always, read the product disclosure statement (PDS) before opening a term deposit so you’re aware of what you’re signing up for.